Amy has been an online writer for several years. Her goal as a writer is to spread as much knowledge as she can about

 My grandfather once told me a story about this man he used to work with who was so frugal that he ate only cheese sandwiches for 20 years.
 That's it.
 Two pieces of bread, two slices of cheese, and no condiments.
 Every single day for 20 years.
 His friends used to say that he was so thrifty that if you squeezed him, pennies and nickels would fall out of his backside.
 Weird, I know.
 When he passed away, his family went to his house and discovered almost a million dollars hidden under his mattress.

 I am not sure if this story is true or exaggerated, but it's just one of many crazy stories of weird frugality.
 It's hard to believe this guy lived so long.
 Regardless, here are some less extreme but still eccentric ways I have found to save myself some cash.

 1. Flush Less

 If it’s yellow, let it mellow; if it’s brown, flush it down.
 Enough said.

-The act of flushing, not not flushing, is really what can spread germs around the bathroom, via an unappetizing airborne spray.
+The act of flushing, not not flushing, is what spreads germs around the bathroom via an unappetizing airborne spray.

 So if selective flushing isn’t really unhygienic, is it dirty and/or stinky?
 Well, if you’re healthy and well-hydrated, your No. 1 shouldn’t have strong color or odor.
 And if you clean your bowl regularly, you shouldn’t be seeing any strange buildup effects in the bowl.
 Going a few rounds between flushes, then, shouldn’t be unpleasant.